LeoS0112/SherlockGame/README.md

 ## Setup
-This will be all ran on bother **Swift** and **Python** To set up the backend you will need to run the requremnets.txt in the backend folder directory:
+This will be all ran on bother **Swift** and **Python** To set up the backend you will need to run the [requirements.txt](/backend/requirements.txt) in the backend folder directory:

 ```bash
   pip install -r requirements.txt